i18next/i18next-gitbook/overview/api.md

 _introduced in v8.4.0 (not recommended anymore)_

 Exposes the Formatter's format function.
-Since v26.0.0, this is always backed by the built-in [Formatter](../translation-function/formatting.md) (or a custom Formatter module provided via `.use()`).
+Starting with v26.0.0, this will always be backed by the built-in [Formatter](../translation-function/formatting.md) (or a custom Formatter module provided via `.use()`).

 For formatting used in translation files checkout the [formatting doc](../translation-function/formatting.md).